-- Several herbicides have been tested on Baby’s Breath infestations, but none have had success unless used at high rates.
-Spot treatments of glyphosate have proven to provide some control and should prevent seed production after several treatments.
+- Several herbicides have been tested on Baby’s Breath infestations, but none have succeeded unless used at high rates.
+Spot treatments of glyphosate can provide some control and should prevent seed production after several treatments.

 - We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.

-Invasive Species Council of British Columia, Baby’s Breath, https://bcinvasives.ca/invasives/babys-breath/
+Invasive Species Council of BC, Baby’s Breath, https://bcinvasives.ca/invasives/babys-breath/

-Lillooet Regional Invasive Species Society, Baby’s Breath, https://lriss.ca/species/babys-breath-gypsophila-paniculata
+Lillooet Regional Invasive Species Society, Baby’s Breath (Gypsophila paniculata), https://lriss.ca/species/babys-breath-gypsophila-paniculata

 Pacific Northwest Pest Management Handbooks, Babysbreath (Gypsophila paniculata), https://pnwhandbooks.org/weed/problem-weeds/babysbreath-gypsophila-paniculata